About

 COACHING STAFF

 James Cole has dedicated himself to the practice and study of martial arts for most of his adult life.
-James is a certified catch-wrestler with Scientific Wrestling under head coach Jake Shannon (learn more here) Though he holds rankings in taekwondo, judo, and Brazilian jiu jitsu, his real passion is a submission-based style of wrestling.
+He holds Bronze and Copper coaching certifications from USA Wrestling.
+James is also a certified catch-wrestler with Scientific Wrestling under head coach Jake Shannon (learn more here) Though he holds advanced rankings in taekwondo, judo, and Brazilian jiu jitsu, his real passions are folkstyle and submission-based wrestling.